McShelby/hugo-theme-relearn/exampleSite/content/basics/installation/_index.en.md

 You should notice three things:

 1. You have a left **Basics** menu, containing two submenus with names equals to `title` properties in previously created files.
-2. The main content of the page explains you to add a new `_index.md` file at the root of the `content` folder.
-Do it and you have your homepage.
+2. The home page explains you to how to customize it.
+Follow the instructions.
 3. With `hugo serve` command, the page refresh as soon as you save a file.
 Neat !

 ## Build the website